top of page

 • Famous temples such as Chion-in, Kodaiji, and Kiyomizudera (Higashiyama)

-• Train stations connecting you to Arashiyama, Fushimi Inari, and even Osaka.
+• Train stations connecting you to Arashiyama, Fushimi Inari, and even Osaka

-Location wise, they are nearly the same in terms of convenience, but downtown is slightly more convenient, and less costly due to more hotels.
-Gion will provide you with a more traditional atmosphere, along with slightly higher prices.
+How to choose between downtown and Gion?
+Location wise, they are nearly the same in terms of convenience, but downtown is slightly more convenient, and less costly as there are more hotels.
+In contrast, Gion will provide you with a more traditional atmosphere, along with slightly higher prices.

 2. Higashiyama